 The Mayors and staff of the peri-urban communes of Greater Antananarivo, responsible for developing a water and sanitation strategy for their commune.

-The Ministry of Water, Sanitation and Hygiene, responsible for the provision of water and sanitation services.
+The Ministry of Water, Sanitation and Hygiene and the Regional Directorate for Analamanga Region, responsible for the provision of water and sanitation services.

 Service Autonome de Maintenance de la Ville d’Antananarivo (SAMVA), a semi-autonomous municipal government organisation operating waste treatment sites in Antananarivo.